-These sites provide air quality samples using passive diffusion tubes that are collected and analysed at regular intervals to provide pollutant concentrations over a month.
+These sites have passive diffusion tubes installed that are collected and analysed monthly to provide a guide to the levels of Nitrogen Dioxide in the air.

-Data from the monitoring sites is contained in our Derby Air Quality Annual Status Report 2018.
+The locations and results from the monitoring sites is contained in our Annual Status Reports.

 Derby air quality annual status report 2017.

 There are currently two air quality management areas.

 To view a map of the air quality management areas see the Derby Maps app and follow these steps:

 - Click 'Choose Map Layers'